microsoft/xbox-live-developer-tools/docs/Get-XblSandbox.md

 Get-XblSandbox -ConsoleName console -UserName username -Password password
 ```

-Thie command returns the sandbox for remote Xbox One console.
+This command returns the sandbox for remote Xbox One console.
 Please make sure the console is in Dev mode and Xbox Device Portal is enabled.
 If Xbox Device Portal does not require authentication, then don't need to pass in Username and Passeword